iPad Folios for the 12.9, 11 and 10.5 of Every Generation

 We are lucky and very humbled by the loyalty our customers show towards our products.
 This humility and passion are carried with us everyday, in every process throughout the company.
 It's in our DNA.
 It's what gets us out of bed in the morning.
 It drives us to surpass the laurels we have built up in the 20 years we have been doing this.
 No one is resting on anything at MacCase.

 So our Folios have evolved over the last 8 years right along with the tablet they are designed to carry.
-As Apple moves forward and new products are launched, MacCase's goal is to be part of that evolution, providing the world's best protection products for the world's best portable devices.
+As Apple moves forward and new products are launched, MacCase's goal is to be part of that evolution, providing the world's best genuine leather iPad cases and covers for the world's best portable devices.
 So whether you choose our pebble grain, satin black or raw, vintage brown, we hope you join us along the way.